ELAB ACCELERATOR: A BOOTCAMP FOR ELECTRICITY INNOVATION

 - Tools and training to conceptualize problems in collaborative and innovative ways

-- Opportunities to build new alliances and a broader support network with other teams working on similar projects
+- New alliances to form a broader support network with other teams working on similar projects

 - A unique environment conducive to creativity and breakthrough ideas

 - More information about eLab Accelerator faculty is available on the Faculty page.

 WHO SHOULD ATTEND?

 Accelerator teams comprise ~6 people representing multiple project stakeholders and partners.
 Successful teams bring together the right combination of vision, experience, knowledge, and commitment to a project that can accelerate change on the electricity system.
 A team’s project must be actively under development, although it may range from an idea just being nucleated to a project well under way.

 More information about eLab Accelerator projects and teams from the last three years is available on the Teams page.